How to Remove Negative Content From Google Search Results

 Here are some options to remove negative content from Google search results:

-1. Review Google's Terms of Service (TOS): Google may remove content under some circumstances, such as explicit or non-consensual sexual content, fake pornography (deep fakes), content that is exploitive, personal identification information, doxing content, or DMCA copyright violations.
+1. Review Google’s Terms of Service (TOS): Google may remove content under some circumstances, such as explicit or non-consensual sexual content, fake pornography (deep fakes), exploitive content, personal identification information, doxing content, or DMCA copyright violations.
 If your situation falls within these criteria, you might be able to request removal.

 3. Suppressing content in search results: By pushing content down in search results, you reduce its visibility, making it effectively invisible to most people searching.